-The integrator components (R4, C4, R5, C5) are external to the AD2S80A to allow the user to determine the optimum dynamic characteristics for any given application.
-The section "COMPONENT SELECTION" explains how to select components for a chosen bandwidth.
+The integrator components (R4, C4, R5, C5) are external to the AD2S81A/AD2S82A to allow the user to determine the optimum dynamic characteristics for any given application.
+The Component Selection section explains how to select components for a chosen bandwidth.

 Since the output from the integrator is fed to the VCO INPUT, it is proportional to velocity (rate of change of output angle) and can be scaled by selection of R6, the VCO input resistor.
-This is explained in the section "VOLTAGE CONTROLLED OSCILLATOR (VCO)" below.
+This is explained in the Voltage Controlled Oscillator (VCO) section below.

-To prevent the converter from "flickering" (i.e., continually toggling by ± 1 bit when the quantized digital angle, $\varphi,$ is not an exact representation of the input angle, $\theta)$ feedback is internally applied from the VCO to the integrator input to ensure that the VCO will only update the counter when the error is greater than or equal to 1 LSB.
+To prevent the converter from "flickering" (i.e., continually toggling by ± 1 bit when the quantized digital angle, φ , is not an exact representation of the input angle, θ), feedback is internally applied from the VCO to the integrator input to ensure that the VCO will only update the counter when the error is greater than or equal to 1 LSB.
 In order to ensure that this feedback "hysteresis" is set to 1 LSB the input current to the integrator must be scaled to be 100 nA/bit.
 Therefore,